ZavalichiR/audio-router/README.md

 ### Common Issues

 #### ❌ "You need administrator permissions"
-**Solution**: Make sure you have Administrator permission or are in the Broadcast Admin role.
+**Solution**: Make sure you have Administrator permission on the server.

 #### ❌ "Bot lacks 'Manage Channels' permission"
 **Solution**: